CalConnect/public/_pages/CalendarFest/AcceptedTalks.md

 ### Ben Fortuna: Novel applications of iCalendar (how two additional properties open up the possibilities)

-Abstract: The introduction of STYLED-DESCRIPTION and STRUCTURED-DATA properties in recently released RFC9073 are the missing pieces that allow many more use-cases for iCalendar.
+Abstract: iCalendar has long been associated with the interoperability of calendar and groupware applications.
+The introduction of new iCalendar specifications (including RFC9073) could be instrumental in the adoption of interoperability standards in a broader range of applications

 *Ben Fortuna joined the Calendaring conversation in 2004 when he released  [iCal4](https://github.com/ical4j/ical4j), a Java implementation of iCalendar.
 Ben is motivated by a desire for greater interoperability with communications technologies, as he believes this is essential for the protection of fundamental human rights.
 Ben holds a Master of Information Systems and is currently working as a Cloud Solutions Architect for a large Australian telco.*